Gtrabideau/AI-Iterated-Prisoner-s-Dilemma/README.txt

 This project was inspired by Axelrod's Tournament, an experiment that tested different approached to the iterated prisoner's dilemma.
 Robert Axelrod's paper on this tournament can be found here: https://www.jstor.org/stable/173932

 This project acts both as a smaller version of Axelrod's tournament as well as a test for a q-learning AI that will participate in the tournament.
-New stratagies for the tournament can be added in the 'Players.py' file and a new q-table can be trained in the 'AITrainer.py' file in the 'Q-LearningTrainer' folder.
-It is reccomended that this project be opened in an IDE such as PyCharm in order to more easily install the correct imports as well as navigate the files.
+New strategies for the tournament can be added in the 'Players.py' file and a new q-table can be trained in the 'AITrainer.py' file in the 'Q-LearningTrainer' folder.
+It is recommended that this project be opened in an IDE such as PyCharm in order to more easily install the correct imports as well as navigate the files.
 It is also recommended that you first read about Axelrod's Tournament or at least quickly google the Iterated Prisoner's Dilemma.

 Project Contents: